6hundred9/6hundred9/README.md

-- A programmer i think
+- A software engineer i think